Lundalogik/limeclient/docs/source/importing.rst

 -----------------------------
 The second piece of information we need before we can start configuring how to interpret the content of the file is an object that represents the data type in LIME.
-In the LIME API this is called an 'entity'.

-If the information in the file contains information about people we might want to load the 'crew' entity type:
+If the information in the file contains information about people we might want to load the 'crew' :class:`~limeclient.LimeTypes`:

 .. code-block:: python